 Wedding trip to Prague

 Tour operators are ready to organize a wedding in an old castle, for example, in Konopiste, the former Prague residence of the Austro-Hungarian emperors.
 Or in the Baroque Chateau-an aristocratic estate 40 kilometers from Prague.
-The ceremony usually takes place in the marble hall, which offers a magnificent view of the surrounding expanses, and the house of Czech nobles is striking with its magnificent architecture and refined luxury interiors.
+The ceremony usually takes place in a marble hall, which offers a magnificent view of the surrounding expanses, and the house of Czech nobles is striking with its magnificent architecture and refined luxury interiors.

 Wedding trip to Prague (Czech Republic)